-In 2012 Good Shepherd went to 1:1 Initiative using iPads for grades 6-8 and grades 3-8 will be using Google Classroom.
+In 2017 Good Shepherd went to 1:1 Initiative using Chromebooks for grades 6-8 and grades 3-8 will be using Google Classroom.
+We are 1:1 in Grades 4-8.
+A new baseball field was developed along with dugouts home games were reestablished.